Bong Suntay: Political career

 Suntay served as city councilor in Quezon City for its fourth district from 1998 to 2004 and from 2007 to 2016.
+He intended to run for Congress in the 2001 election, but opted to back out in favor of Mayor Mel Mathay's candidacy in the fourth congressional district.
+Suntay instead ran for reelection in the 2001 Quezon City council election, receiving the highest number of votes among the candidates.

+As the city council's majority floor leader in the early 2000s, Suntay presided over a time when relatively few resolutions and ordinances were being passed, with him receiving some criticism for the "snail-paced legislative work" as chairman of the Committee on Laws, Rules, and Internal Government.
+In mid-2002, a feud erupted between two factions of the city council regarding the reorganization of council committees, with the majority side (headed by Suntay) being opposed in its reorganization plan by the "conscience bloc" led by councilor Ariel Inton.
+By late 2003, Suntay was no longer majority floor leader.

-He opted not to seek re-election as councilor in 2004 to ran as representative of Quezon City's 4th district.
+In 2004, he opted not to seek re-election as councilor to run for representative of Quezon City's fourth district, but lost to incumbent congresswoman Nanette Castelo-Daza, who was on the slate of reelectionist mayor Sonny Belmonte alongside councilor Inton.

-He was the longest serving majority leader in the Quezon City Council.
+He was the longest serving majority floor leader in the Quezon City Council.
 Known by the moniker 'Superman', he is known for using motif associated with the DC Comics superhero for his campaigning and imagery.

-In the 2019 election, Suntay who was running under PDP–Laban got elected as Quezon City's representative in the House of Representatives for its 4th congressional district.
-He lost his re-election bid in 2022 to Marvin Rillo of Lakas.
+In the 2019 election, Suntay who was running under PDP–Laban got elected as Quezon City's representative in the House of Representatives for its fourth congressional district.
+He lost his re-election bid in 2022 to Marvin Rillo of Lakas by 2,000 votes.